eosrio/hyperion-docs/docs/howtouse.md

 # How to use

 ## JavaScript client using https
-To fetch data from Hyperion using JavaScript is quite simple.
-To do that we're going to use https library to do the requests.
+Fetching data from Hyperion using JavaScript is quite simple.
+To do that we're going to use https library to make the requests.
 So, the first step is to include the https lib:
 ````javascript
 const https = require('https');